epsrc-abcd/abcd-website/event/README.md

 Event name
 ======

-Assuming we want to follow the usual convention of using a 3-6 letter acronym for the event, here's a set of words we might like to choose from:
+We will follow the usual if predictable convention of using a 3-7 letter acronym for the event.
+Here's a set of suitable words:

 >> *A*pplied
 >> *A*spects